Do You Truly Know Why You Have Chosen Your Partner?

 Why is that an issue?
 If one is not truly clear on his reasons and intentions, he will not only deceive himself but also his partner about the essence and the predominant direction of their venture.

-The Delusion of The Ideal Morally Acceptable Relationship
+The Delusion of the Ideal Morally Acceptable Relationship

 The societal pressure is high.
 Movies, religion, and expectations from family and friends.
 They all seem to urge the display of an idealized relationship concept that follows specific acceptable rules and is based on specific acceptable virtues.
 For instance, the most common form of idealized relationship is the one in which “the partners love each other”.